 Step 3: Choose Your Racking System

-Positioning your solar panels to face the sun allows you to maximize the amount of energy captured.
+Positioning your solar panels to face the sun allows you to maximise the amount of energy captured.
 You can choose to mount your panels on the roof or on the ground.
 Roof-penetrating racks are drilled into a roof with screw holes on their surface, so the panels can easily attach to them.

 Most tiny homes have limited space on their roof, so it might be better to ground mount your panels.
 There are many ground mount systems that accommodate a wide range of sizes and panels.
 Some racking systems, such as pole mounts, allow you to adjust the panel’s angle.
 You can secure the panels onto the racking equipment using clamps or connectors.